 Once you have clicked on the plus icon in the bottom right corner, you have a plain text note.
-First you can choose to complete the title before turning to the content of your note.
-Google Keep notes do not offer rich text formatting, you cannot make simple formatting changes (bold, underline, changing font size or colour etc) to any of the notes.
-You can undo and redo in a Google Keep note.
+First, you can complete the title before turning to the content of your note.
+Google Keep notes do not offer rich text formatting.
+You cannot make simple formatting changes (bold, underline, changing font size or colour etc.) to any of the notes.
+You can undo and redo it in a Google Keep note.
 Apart from adding content to a note, you can choose one of 12 colours for your note’s colour.

-Let’s take a look at the various content options for notes based on the layout of a note in Google Keep.
+Let’s look at the various content options for notes based on the layout of a note in Google Keep.

 Menu option in the top left corner of a note in Google Keep

-There is only option in the top left corner and that is an arrow to close the note and take you back to the main Google Keep screen.
+There is just one option in the top left corner: an arrow to close the note and take you back to the main Google Keep screen.

 Menu options in the top right corner of a note in Google Keep

-Here you have three options, namely, pin your note, set a reminder using the bell with a plus icon or archive your note.
+You have three options: pin your note, set a reminder using the bell with a plus icon, or archive your note.